moq-wg/moq-transport/draft-ietf-moq-transport.md

 as to reliably deliver the objects it has while signaling that other objects might exist.

-A receiver MAY send a QUIC STOP_SENDING frame for a subgroup stream if the Group or Subgroup is no longer of interest to it.
-The sender SHOULD respond with RESET_STREAM or RESET_STREAM_AT.
-If RESET_STREAM_AT, note that the receiver has indicated no interest in the objects, so setting a reliable_size beyond the stream header is of questionable utility.
+A subscriber MAY send a QUIC STOP_SENDING frame for a subgroup stream if the Group or Subgroup is no longer of interest to it.
+The publisher SHOULD respond with RESET_STREAM or RESET_STREAM_AT.
+If RESET_STREAM_AT is sent, note that the receiver has indicated no interest in the objects, so setting a reliable_size beyond the stream header is of questionable utility.

 RESET_STREAM and STOP_SENDING on SUBSCRIBE data streams have no impact on other